 ‘Did you take the Santa Lucia clementines?’
 We’re proud to confirm that these half candied chocolate clementines are in the bag.
 ‘And the Berger bar of Corsican Clementine?
 It’s difficult to find – c‘est vraiment une délice’.
 Oops-a-daisy.
 We didn’t add that one but will do on going back downstairs.
 Zut.
 I somehow feel we’ve failed the chocolate connaisseur test.

-Bernachon trusts only Madame Acabo to sell their exquisite hand-made chocolate (made from scratch, from bean to bar) outside Lyon, and the delights from France’s gastronomic capital of Lyon are well represented with not only their chocolate tablets and filled chocolates, but also les Coussins de Lyon – literally soft velveteen green ‘cushions’ filled with curaçao liqueur.
+Bernachon trusts only Madame Acabo to sell their exquisite hand-made chocolate outside Lyon (made from scratch, from bean to bar), and the delights from France’s gastronomic capital of Lyon are well represented with not only their chocolate tablets and filled chocolates, but also les Coussins de Lyon – literally soft velveteen green ‘cushions’ filled with curaçao liqueur.

 A Dose of Chocolate A Day

-Madame Acabo is proud to add that she has no intention of retiring, even if she is now 86 years old.
+Even at 86 in April 2022, Madame Acabo has no intention of retiring.
 ‘This shop is my life.
 I live to come downstairs to the shop, to see old and new customers and tell them all about France’s incredible chocolate.
 It was horrible during lockdown.
 Nobody was around and nobody was eating chocolate.
-Today I’m blessed to be here and see clients again.’
+Today I’m blessed to be here and see clients again.‘

 She adores people and has always sported her plaid uniform look.
 ‘Before I used to wear the tartan cravates et tout,’ she says.
 ‘Now I’m a little more décontractée’ (relaxed).
 Is it since she got over the gas explosion in the building and then re-opened in 2015?
 She describes in sheer disbelief how she miraculously avoids a wall falling on top of her as mirrors explose around her.
 ‘I thought I was going to die.’